Is broken heart syndrome real?

 It certainly seems so.
 Think about how your “heart hurts” upon learning upsetting news, or if you’ve ever said your “heart feels like it’s broken” after a relationship ended.

 “With broken heart syndrome, the heart muscle becomes weak and doesn’t pump blood very well.
-Part of the heart also becomes temporarily enlarged,” says Dr. Marianna Krive, a cardio-oncologist at the Advocate Heart Institute at Advocate Lutheran General Hospital in Park Ridge, Ill.
+Part of the heart also becomes temporarily enlarged,” says Dr. Marianna Krive, a cardio-oncologist at Advocate Health Care.

 Takotsubo cardiomyopathy, apical ballooning syndrome or stress-induced cardiomyopathy are all names for broken heart syndrome, a temporary heart condition in which the heart weakens.
 It is brought on by an extremely stressful event such as the death of a loved one, divorce, strong arguments, a car accident or domestic abuse.